[Decorating our first tree in 1969]

 I could never see the sense of using those Christmas tree skirts they sell in the stores.
 They were too small and since the gifts were going to cover them, why invest in them in something where you wouldn’t see the design.
 Instead, I put a large red tablecloth around the base of the tree.
 It did the trick and are very affordable from discount stores.

 Sitting on the floor in front center of the tree is our very first nativity set.
-It’s 40 years old and missing the nativitywise men.
+It’s 40 years old and missing the wise men.
 I remember that one by one the wise men lost their heads, then got cracked on the sides, and eventually disappeared altogether.
 It’s absolutely amazing that the Mary, Joseph and Jesus survived the rough handling of my children, nieces, nephews and grandchildren over the years.
 That proves that they are indeed Holy.
 Even the shepherd boy, a lamb a donkey and oxen are intact.

 No matter what my Christmas tree says about me, the important thing is that I’m now thrilled with it each year.
 It always recalls many happy memories of the past, embraces the joy of the present and brings hope for the future as well.